graphadvantage/neo4j-binary-cosine-similarity/README.md

 So now we're ready to take a look at our marketing activity graph and set some attributions for lead conversions.

-If you do a simple query, picking a node that has the [c:CONVERTED_TO] relationship -
+If you run a simple query, picking a node that has the [c:CONVERTED_TO] relationship -

 ```
 MATCH (a:Activity)-[t:TOUCHED]->(i:Individual)-[c:CONVERTED_TO]->(l:Lead)